Market turmoil spreads to Asia

 Jingyi Pan, a market strategist at broker IG Group, said the move may be interpreted as a negotiating tactic ahead of Commerce Secretary Wilbur Ross' planned visit to China this weekend for more trade talks.
 But it's still adding to negative sentiment in Asian markets, she added.

 The gloomy mood may not continue in US markets later Wednesday, though.
-Dow futures indicated small gains.
+Dow futures were indicating slight gains.